cornet/sheepy.org/_posts/2009-04-08-failover-hosts-using-xen-drbb-and-heartbeat.md

 Now the documentation for these XML files is somewhat thin on the ground.
 The only real thing to go on is the DTD which, on Debian, lives here:<em>/usr/lib/heartbeat/crm.dtd</em>

-You can also refer to the online version <a href="http://hg.clusterlabs.org/pacemaker/dev/file/tip/xml/crm-1.0.dtd">here</a> which is always the latest version.
+You can also refer to the online version [here](http://hg.clusterlabs.org/pacemaker/dev/file/tip/xml/crm-1.0.dtd) which is always the latest version.